 By the 1970s, the college began to struggle financially along due to a gradual decline in enrollment.
 In 1997, Knoxville College was dealt a death blow when the school lost accreditation.
 Suddenly, the financial situation became dire.
 A sudden drastic decrease in enrollment caused most of the athletic programs to also be canceled.
 The only student activities left were dance team, choir, debate team, and the trivia team.
 As the school’s debt skyrocketed, most of the degree programs were discontinued.
 Faculty members were not being paid.
 Soon, the campus buildings were shuttered due to unpaid bills.

-The school struggled into the 2000s, although it remained open with an enrollment of 11 students.
-The Board of Trustees fired the school’s president in August 2005.
-Under new leadership, the school and alumni hoped to breathe new life into the dying campus.
-An aggressive fundraising campaign ensued and the school hired an interim president.
+The college remained open into the 2000s, although enrollment totaled 11 students.
+In 2005, the board of trustees fired the school’s president.
+Under new leadership, the alumni hoped to breathe new life into the dying campus.
+An aggressive fundraising campaign led to an interim president.
 Unfortunately, the interim president could not turn the failing school around.
 He left shortly after being hired.

 The amount owed to the federal government for the cleanup of the improperly stored chemicals was estimated at $425,000.
 The college was already struggling to pay back a $4.5 million loan from 2003.
 In April 2015, the college announced all classes for the Fall 2015 term were suspended in hopes of reorganizing.
 In May 2016, the Department of Environment and Conservation recommended Knoxville College become a state Superfund site due to the ongoing contamination issues.
 The city threatened the school with condemnation if they did not make repairs on over a dozen buildings.